 The primary purpose of testing marijuana and cannabis products is to analyze and certify their potency and safety before selling them to consumers.
 In Alaska, licensed marijuana testing facilities are required to conduct the following tests on marijuana and marijuana products:

-The acceptable numbers for each sample while conducting microbial testing for marijuana or marijuana products are values less than 1 colony-forming unit (CFU/g)
+The acceptable number for each sample while conducting microbial testing for marijuana or marijuana products are values less than 1 colony-forming unit (CFU/g)

 Yes, the Alaska Marijuana Control Board (MCB) licenses independent marijuana testing facilities.
 Licensed independent marijuana testing facilities in Alaska must use the following as references or guidelines for testing methodologies:

-Alaska currently has three operating marijuana testing facilities with active licenses, and one facility with an active license but awaiting inspection.
+As of 2023, Alaska has three operating marijuana testing facilities with active licenses, and one facility with an active license but awaiting inspection.
 No state agency conducts marijuana or marijuana product testing in Alaska.

 Although 3 AAC does not explicitly state the type of accreditation required of licensed marijuana testing facilities in Alaska, most regulated states require cannabis testing laboratories to be accredited to ISO/IEC 17025 standards.
 The International Standard Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) are two independent organizations that ensure the maintenance and promotion of standards in the science and technology fields.
 ISO/IEC 17025 accreditation is needed to demonstrate the technical competence, reliability, and integrity to operate a world-class testing laboratory.
 It is a standard that defines the requirements for calibrations and testing in laboratories, including cannabis testing laboratories.

 A marijuana testing facility must meet specific requirements before obtaining ISO/IEC 17025.
 These are: